epfl-dojo/mate-bot/README.md

 # Setup

 1. Communicate with [@BotFather](https://t.me/BotFather) to create a bot and get the token.
 1. Rename `secrets.sample.json` to `secrets.json`.
 1. Replace the `BOT_TOKEN` key in the `secrets.json` file with the bot token.
-1. Use `npm i` to create node module file.
+1. Run `npm i` to install the node dependencies.
-1. Lancer le script `node index.js`.
+1. Run script with `node index.js`.

 # Commands